RosieTrainor/BookShelf/README.md

 ![HTML Validation](documentation/HTML-validation.png)

-There are some errors generated from Django-allauth's form field element template, within the 'signup.html' page.
+There are some errors generated from Django-allauth's form field element template ('field.html'), within the 'signup.html' page.
 Although I had customised the 'signup.html' template, the errors originate from django-allauth's elements HTML code, not any written by me.
 As this issue comes from third-party code, addressing it falls outside the scope of this project.

 <details>